YorekLiu/yorekliu.github.io/docs/leetcode/leetcode111-120.md

 > Given a non-negative integer *numRows*, generate the first *numRows* of Pascal's triangle.
 > ![In Pascal's triangle, each number is the sum of the two numbers directly above it.](/assets/images/leetcode/PascalTriangleAnimated2.gif)
-> <small>In Pascal's triangle, each number is the sum of the two numbers directly above it.</small>
+> <center>In Pascal's triangle, each number is the sum of the two numbers directly above it.</center>

 **Example:**